anthonykasza/crypto-terms/README.md

 https://blocksecteam.medium.com/new-integer-overflow-bug-discovered-in-solana-rbpf-7729717159ee

 network partitioning attack - an attacker aims at splitting the Bitcoin network into (at least) two disjoint components such that no information (e.g. transaction) can be exchanged between them

+re-mining attack - re-mine from a previous block to cause a reorg and force the acceptance of your "longer", more work, subchain. this can be worth the effort if a block contains a transaction with a huge fee. this is called fee sniping.

 Submit a subtle bug to the open source project